-In addition to the exclusions listed in Section 8, the following medication supplies are not covered:
+In addition to the exclusions listed in Section 8, the following medications and supplies are not covered:

 - a.
 Cosmetic.
 Medications, including hormones, prescribed or used for cosmetic purposes. - b.
 Devices.
 Including, but not limited to therapeutic devices and appliances.
 Information for contraceptive devices is in section 7.9.3 and for other devices in section 7.8.1 - c.
-Experimental or Investigational Medications.
-Including any medication used for an experimental or investigational purpose (see Section 14), even if it is otherwise approved by the federal government or recognized as neither experimental nor investigative for other uses or health conditions - d.
 Foreign Medication Claims.
-Medications purchased from non-U.S. mail order or online pharmacies or U.S. mail or online pharmacies acting as agents of non-U.S. pharmacies - e.
-Hair Growth Medications. - f.
+Medications purchased from non-U.S. mail order or online pharmacies or U.S. mail or online pharmacies acting as agents of non-U.S. pharmacies - d.
+Hair Growth Medications. - e.
 Institutional Medications.
-To be taken by or administered to a member while he or she is a patient in a hospital, rest home, skilled nursing facility, extended care facility, nursing home or similar institution - g.
+To be taken by or administered to a member while he or she is a patient in a hospital, rest home, skilled nursing facility, extended care facility, nursing home or similar institution - f.
 Medication Administration.
-A charge for administration or injection of a medication, except for select immunizations at in-network retail pharmacies - h.
+A charge for administration or injection of a medication, except for certain immunizations or contraceptives at in-network retail pharmacies

+- g.
 Medications Covered Under Another Benefit.
-Such as medications covered under home health, medical, etc. - i.
+Such as medications covered under home health, medical, etc. - h.
 Medications Not Approved by FDA.
-Products not recognized or designated as FDA approved medications - j.
-Non-Covered Condition.
-A medication prescribed for purposes other than to treat a covered medical condition - k.
-Nutritional Supplements and Medical Foods. - I. Off-label Use.
-Medications prescribed for or used for non-FDA approved indications, unless approved by the Health Evidence Review Commission (ORS 414.688) or the Pharmacy Therapeutics and Review Committee (ORS 414.353) - m.
-Over the Counter (OTC) Medications and prescription medications for which there is an OTC equivalent or alternative, except for those treating tobacco dependence - n.
-Repackaged Medications. - o.
-Replacement Medications and/or Supplies. - p.
+Products not recognized or designated as FDA approved medications.
+This includes medications that are found to be less effective by the FDA's Drug Efficacy Study Implementation (DESI) classifications. - Non-Covered Condition.
+A medication prescribed for reasons other than to treat a covered medical condition - j.
+Nutritional Supplements and Medical Foods. - k.
+Off-label Use.
+Medications prescribed for or used for non-FDA approved indications, unless approved by Oregon's Health Evidence Review Commission or Pharmacy Therapeutics and Review Committee - I. Over the Counter (OTC) Medications and certain prescription medications for which there is an OTC equivalent or alternative, except for those treating tobacco dependence - m.
+Repackaged Medications. - n.
+Replacement Medications and/or Supplies. - o.
 Vitamins and Minerals.
-Except as required by law - q.
+Except as required by law - p.
 Weight Loss Medications.